Last Updated on February 16, 2026 by George Pavlopoulos

 Schinoussa is one of the smallest islands in the Cyclades.
-It belongs to the Lesser Cyclades complex—or Small Cyclades—together with Donoussa and Koufonissia.
-Despite its size, there are various things to do in Schinoussa (Greek: Σχοινούσα), and this travel guide will tell you everything you need to know before visiting it.
+It belongs to the Lesser Cyclades complex (or Small Cyclades) together with Donoussa and Koufonissia.
+Despite its tiny size, there are plenty of things to do in Schinoussa (Greek: Σχοινούσα), and this travel guide will tell you everything you need to know before visiting it.

 Please remember that this is a small island, and you shouldn’t expect exhausting itineraries or extensive sightseeing.
-The charm of the smaller Greek islands like Schinoussa is that you visit them to relax, spend time at the marvelous beaches, and hike if it’s not too hot.
-It’s all about the local life and the stunning landscape.
+The charm of the smaller Greek islands, like Schinoussa, is that you visit them to relax, spend time at the marvelous beaches, and hike if it’s not too hot.
+It’s all about local life and stunning landscapes.

 Therefore, in this travel guide, you will read about the best beaches on the island and the nicest places to stay.
 Moreover, you’ll find the top restaurants and my budgeting tips.
 Navigate through the article’s sections and find all the info you need for a relaxing vacation.